CBSE Class 10 Social Science Revised Syllabus 2020-2021

 8. The Project Report should be handwritten by the students themselves.

-9. Records pertaining to projects (internal assessment) of the students will be maintained for a period of three months from the date of declaration of result for verification at the discretion of Board.
-Subjudiced cases, if any or those involving RTI / Grievances may, however, be retained beyond three months.
+9. Records pertaining to projects (internal assessment) of the students will be maintained for a period of three months from the date of declaration of result for verification at the discretion of the Board.
+In general, cases should not be retained for more than three months.
+However, cases that are subjudiced or involve RTI/Grievances may require a longer processing time and may be retained beyond the three-month period.